StoneCypher/sc_spintax/README.md

 sc_spintax
 ==========

-Simple implementation of "spintax," a text generation mechanism often abused for spam
+Simple implementation of "spintax," a text generation mechanism often abused for text farms and spam